MeikBehr/portfolio/README.md

 They are included to transparently demonstrate my learning path and growth as a developer.
 Not all linked projects meet the same standards as this portfolio, but are shown for completeness and progression.

+## Accessibility & WCAG Compliance

+An external accessibility audit was conducted to evaluate the compliance of this portfolio with current accessibility standards.

+- Tool used: accessibilitychecker.org
+- Standards: WCAG 2.2, EN 301 549, BITV
+- Result: **0 Critical Issues**, **95% automated audit score**
+- All detected ARIA-related issues in the mobile navigation overlay were identified and corrected with proper semantic markup and accessible naming.
+- Manual accessibility checks (e.g. keyboard navigation, focus order, screen reader behavior) are required and planned, as these cannot be fully validated by automated tools in modern Single Page Applications (SPAs).

+This project follows a quality-first approach with a strong focus on real-world accessibility requirements.

 ## **How to Run Locally**

 1. **Clone repository**